OjasSingh1o1/Semantic-PDF-Explorer/README.md

 ## Difficulties faced

 - **File path with quotes** — drag and drop on Mac wraps paths in single quotes, causing `FileNotFoundError`.
-Fixed by adding `.strip("'\"")` to clean the input, or if not that then just make sure the name of the pdf you're uploading does not have soaces in it like mine did (ADVAIT _ Focus Group_Tracks (1).pdf)
+Fixed by adding `.strip("'\"")` to clean the input, or if not that then just make sure the name of the pdf you're uploading does not have soaces in it like mine did.

 ## Learnings